-However, since it is necessary to know first in order to use, in the process from preserving to using there is a bottleneck, the effort and costs involved in characterizing and evaluating all conserved germplasm.
-To facilitate this connection between curators and breeders, researchers have been developing since the 90s the concept of ” Focused Identification of Germplasm Strategy ” or FIGS. However, until recently, this methodology has emerged strongly, showing its usefulness through examples published in scientific journals and dissertations.
+However, Since it is necessary to know the conserved germplasm in order to use it, the effort and costs involved in characterizing and evaluating such germplasm become a bottleneck in the process from preservation to utilization of these resources.
+To facilitate this connection between curators and breeders, since the 90’s researchers have been developing the concept of ‘Focused Identification of Germplasm Strategy’ or FIGS. Nevertheless, onlyuntil recently, this methodology has emerged strongly, showing its usefulness through examples published in scientific journals and dissertations.

-FIGS_R makes this methodology (in its “filtering” version) available to the community that works for the conservation and utilization of plant genetic resources.
+FIGS_R makes this methodology (in its ‘filtering’ version) available to the community that works for the conservation and utilization of plant genetic resources.